ucb-rit/savio-training-intro-fall-2022/intro.md

     - See the [bCloud web page](https://technology.berkeley.edu/services/cloud) for more information
   - As mentioned earlier, Condo computing contributors can also buy into the condo storage program

-# Data transfer: Box & bDrive Access
+# Data transfer: bDrive Access

 - You can interact with both services via web browser, and both services provide a desktop app you can use to move and sync files between your computer and the cloud.
   - [bDrive web app](http://bdrive.berkeley.edu/)